 - f.
 The scale, elevation, and nature of the proposed facility relative to surrounding topography and existing structures; - g.
 The duration and direction of the typical view of elements of the proposed facility; and - h.
-The presence of intervening topography between the scenic resource and elements of the proposed facility; - (7) Photosimulations from representative key observation points, from other scenic resources for which the potential visual impacts are characterized as "high" pursuant to (6) above, and, to the extent feasible, from a sample of private property observation points within the area of potential visual impact, to illustrate the potential change in the landscape that would result from construction of the proposed facility and associated infrastructure, including land clearing and grading and road construction, and from any visible plume that would emanate from the proposed facility; photographs used in the simulation shall be taken at high resolution and contrast, using a full frame digital camera with a 50 millimeter fixed focal length lens or digital equivalent that creates an angle of view that closely matches human visual perception, under clear weather conditions and at a time of day that provides optimal clarity and contrast, and shall avoid if feasible showing any utility poles, fences, walls, trees, shrubs, foliage, and other foreground objects and obstructions; photosimulations shall be printed at high resolution at 15.3 inches by 10.2 inches, or 390 millimeters by 260 millimeters; at least one set of photosimulations shall represent winter season conditions without the presence of foliage typical of other seasons; photosimulations shall meet the following additional requirements: - a.
-Field conditions in which a viewpoint is photographed shall be recorded including: - 1.
-Global Position System (GPS) location points with an accuracy of at least 3 meters for each simulation viewpoint to ensure repeatability; - 2.
-Camera make and model and lens focal length; - 3.
+The presence of intervening topography between the scenic resource and elements of the proposed facility;

+(7) Photosimulations from representative key observation points, from other scenic resources for which the potential visual impacts are characterized as "high" pursuant to (6) above, and, to the extent feasible, from a sample of private property observation points within the area of potential visual impact, to illustrate the potential change in the landscape that would result from construction of the proposed facility and associated infrastructure, including land clearing and grading and road construction, and from any visible plume that would emanate from the proposed facility; photographs used in the simulation shall be taken at high resolution and contrast, using a full frame digital camera with a 50 millimeter fixed focal length lens or digital equivalent that creates an angle of view that closely matches human visual perception, under clear weather conditions and at a time of day that provides optimal clarity and contrast, and shall avoid if feasible showing any utility poles, fences, walls, trees, shrubs, foliage, and other foreground objects and obstructions; photosimulations shall be printed at high resolution at 15.3 inches by10.2 inches, or 390 millimeters by 260 millimeters; at least one set of photosimulations shall represent winter season conditions without the presence of foliage typical of other seasons; photosimulations shall meet the following additional requirements:

+a.
+Field conditions in which a viewpoint is photographed shall be recorded including:

+1. Global Position System (GPS) location points with an accuracy of at least 3 meters for each simulation viewpoint to ensure repeatability;

+- 2. Camera make and model and lens focal length; - 3.
 All camera settings at the time the photograph is taken; and - 4.
 Date, time and weather conditions at the time the photograph is taken; - b.
-When simulating the presence of proposed wind turbines, the following shall apply: - 1.
-Turbines shall be placed with full frontal views and no haze or fog effect applied; - 2.
-Turbines shall reasonably represent the shape of the intended turbines for a project including the correct hub height and rotor diameter; - 3.
-Turbine blades shall be set at random angles with some turbines showing a blade in the 12 o'clock position; and - 4.
-The lighting model used to render wind turbine elements shall correspond to the lighting visible in the base photograph; - (8) If the proposed facility is required by Federal Aviation Administration regulations to install aircraft warning lighting or if the proposed facility would include other nighttime lighting, a
+When simulating the presence of proposed wind turbines, the following shall apply:

+1. Turbines shall be placed with full frontal views and no haze or fog effect applied;

+2. Turbines shall reasonably represent the shape of the intended turbines for a project including the correct hub height and rotor diameter;

+3. Turbine blades shall be set at random angles with some turbines showing a blade in the 12 o'clock position; and description and characterization of the potential visual impacts of this lighting, including the number of lights visible and their distance from key observation points; and

+4. The lighting model used to render wind turbine elements shall correspond to the lighting visible in the base photograph;

+(8) If the proposed facility is required by Federal Aviation Administration regulations to install aircraft warning lighting or if the proposed facility would include other nighttime lighting, a